-1. How would the proposal be likely to increase discharge to water; emissions to air; production, storage, or release of toxic or hazardous substances; or production of noise?
-N/A Proposed measures to avoid or reduce such increases are: N/A 2.
+1. How would the proposal be likely to increase discharge to water; emissions to air; production, storage, or release of toxic or hazardous substances; or production of noise? $N\!/\!A$ Proposed measures to avoid or reduce such increases are: N/A 2.
 How would the proposal be likely to affect plants, animals, fish, or marine life?
+N/A Proposed measures to protect or conserve plants, animals, fish, or marine life are: N/A 3.
+How would the proposal be likely to deplete energy or natural resources?
+N/A Proposed measures to protect or conserve energy and natural resources are: N/A 4.
+How would the proposal be likely to use or affect environmentally sensitive areas or areas designated (or eligible or under study) for governmental protection; such as parks, wilderness, wild and scenic rivers, threatened or endangered species habitat, historic or cultural sites, wetlands, floodplains, or prime farmlands?
+N/A Proposed measures to protect such resources or to avoid or reduce impacts are: N/A 5.
+How would the proposal be likely to affect land and shoreline use, including whether it would allow or encourage land or shoreline uses incompatible with existing plans?
+N/A Proposed measures to avoid or reduce shoreline and land use impacts are: N/A

+6. How would the proposal be likely to increase demands on transportation or public services and utilities?
+N/A Proposed measures to reduce or respond to such demand(s) are: N/A 7.
+Identify, if possible, whether the proposal may conflict with local, state, or federal laws or requirements for the protection of the environment.
 N/A

-Proposed measures to protect or conserve plants, animals, fish, or marine life are:

-3. How would the proposal be likely to deplete energy or natural resources?

-Proposed measures to protect or conserve energy and natural resources are:

-4. How would the proposal be likely to use or affect environmentally sensitive areas or areas designated (or eligible or under study) for governmental protection; such as parks, wilderness, wild and scenic rivers, threatened or endangered species habitat, historic or cultural sites, wetlands, floodplains, or prime farmlands?

-This Part B is only a planning document, so there are effects to environmentally sensitive ares, although a SEPA project checklist will be provided for every specific project.

-Proposed measures to protect such resources or to avoid or reduce impacts are:

-5. How would the proposal be likely to affect land and shoreline use, including whether it would allow or encourage land or shoreline uses incompatible with existing plans?

-Effects to land use will be determined on a project specific basis.
-As just a planning document, this non project checklist will not affect land nor shoreline use.

-Proposed measures to avoid or reduce shoreline and land use impacts are:

-6. How would the proposal be likely to increase demands on transportation or public services and utilities?

-To be determined on a project-specific basis

-Proposed measures to reduce or respond to such demand(s) are:

-7. Identify, if possible, whether the proposal may conflict with local, state, or federal laws or requirements for the protection of the environment.